-My Dad, award winning restaurateur George Psarias, appeared on ITV’s Britain’s Best Dish-The Chefs a few back with the recipe for this delicious custard in filo pastry tart which also appeared in the book that accompanied the series.
-This is my all-time favourite Greek dessert (nothing compares to it in my opinion) and I know you will love it!
+My Dad, award winning restaurateur George Psarias, appeared on ITV’s Britain’s Best Dish-The Chefs a fair few years ago now with the recipe for his custard in filo pastry tart which also appeared in the book that accompanied the series.

 - For the vanilla custard: